 on the child’s participation in the programme.

-85. Chief executive officer may refer to advisory panel
+85. CEO may ask advisory panel for advice for s.
+82 or 83 decision

 Without limiting the chief executive officer’s ability to obtain advice or information, he or she may obtain advice from an advisory panel under section 241 for the purposes of any decision required to be made under section 82 or 83.

-86. Decisions under sections 82 and 83 relating to children with a disability
+86. Child with disability, decision under s.
+82 or 83 as to educational programme for

 (1) Before deciding under section 82 whether an educational programme at a school is available or is appropriate for a child with a disability, or under section 83 whether an appropriate educational programme can no longer be provided at a school for a child with a disability, the chief executive officer is to —